Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Following the July survey, 43.85% of Singaporeans surveyed say they will travel either domestically or internationally in the coming August, September or October.
-This percentage is up from 20.26% in the June survey.
-When asked in May, 22.40% of Singaporeans said they had travel plans, with 19.33% saying the same in April, 20.00% in March and 16.39% in February.
+How the rest of the world compares to SingaporeFollowing the December survey, 36.2% of Indians surveyed say they will travel either domestically or internationally in the coming January, February or March.
+This percentage is down from 38.8% in the November survey.
+When asked in October that number was 47.5% of Indians saying they had travel plans.

-A great number of Indians are also planning a trip in the coming three months, with 37.50% saying they plan to travel in the coming three months in July, compared to 34.37% in June, 36.65% in May, 41.15% in April, 37.81% in March and 36.85% in the February survey.
+A great number of Filipinos are also planning a trip in the coming three months, with 34% saying they plan to travel in the coming three months in December, compared to 32.5% in November and 28.2% in October.

-At the other end of the spectrum are Australians who have the lowest number of people planning trips, with only 14.87% planning travel in the coming three months, following 18.14%, 18.29%, 20.87%, 21.82% and 18.35% in the previous surveys respectively.
+At the other end of the spectrum are Brits who have the lowest number of people planning trips, with only 16.2% planning travel in the coming three months, following 20.9% in November and 18.3% in October.

-% of men and women planning travel in the next three monthsAs far as the sexes go, the highest percentage of men planning travel in the coming three months is in the Philippines (47.74%), with the highest percentage of women booking travel are also in the Philippines (42.94%).
+% of men and women planning travel in the next three monthsAs far as the sexes go, the highest percentage of men planning travel in the coming three months is in Malaysia (38.2%), with the highest percentage of women booking travel also in Malaysia (34.3%).

-Domestic travel in the next three monthsMany Indians have plans to see their homeland, with 33.63% of residents saying they plan to travel in the coming three months following the July survey, up from the 12.18% who said the same in our November survey.
+Domestic travel in the next three monthsMany Indians have plans to see their homeland, with 26.1% of residents saying they plan to travel in the coming three months following the December survey, down from the 28.8% who said the same in our November survey.

-International travel in the next three monthsSingaporeans lead the way as far as international travel is concerned, with 20.54% saying they plan to travel abroad, followed by Filipinos (17.30%) and Indians (14.69%).
+International travel in the next three monthsSingaporeans lead the way as far as international travel is concerned, with 14.1% saying they plan to travel abroad, followed by Indians (13.9%) and Malaysians (13.7%).